kuhlman-labs/GitHub-migrator/docs/IMPLEMENTATION_GUIDE.md

-# GitHub Migration Server - Implementation Guide
+# GitHub Migrator - Implementation Guide

-This guide provides deep technical insights into the architecture, implementation details, and internal workings of the GitHub Migration Server.
+This guide provides deep technical insights into the architecture, implementation details, and internal workings of the GitHub Migrator.

 ## Table of Contents